Order Summary 0 Item (s)

 Introduction

 This CLE webinar will guide healthcare counsel on remote patient monitoring.
-The panel will examine reimbursement standards for remote physiologic monitoring (RPM) and remote therapeutic monitoring (RTM).
-The panel will also address privacy, security, and compliance challenges of remote patient monitoring.
+The panel will examine reimbursement standards for remote physiologic monitoring (RPM), remote therapeutic monitoring (RTM), and digital mental health therapy (DMHT).
+The panel will also address compliance challenges of remote patient monitoring.

 Description

-Since Medicare began paying for RPM services in 2018 the Centers for Medicare & Medicaid Services (CMS) has expanded RPM coverage with additional codes and guidance, and in 2022 began covering RTM.
+Since Medicare began paying for RPM services in 2018, the Centers for Medicare & Medicaid Services (CMS) has expanded RPM coverage with additional codes and guidance, and in 2022 began covering RTM.
+Finally, CMS began covering DMHT in 2025.

-As healthcare provider organizations seek to invest in and utilize RPM or RTM solutions, particularly as patients have become more accustomed to remote care post-pandemic, they should consider the risks and compliance challenges to RPM and understand the reimbursement landscape.
+As healthcare provider organizations seek to invest in and utilize remote patient monitoring solutions, particularly as patients have become more accustomed to remote care post-pandemic, they should consider the risks and compliance challenges to these services and understand the reimbursement and compliance landscape.

-Listen as our authoritative panel of healthcare attorneys examines reimbursement standards for remote patient monitoring.
-The panel will also address the challenges of remote patient monitoring, such as privacy and security, as well as related compliance considerations.
+Listen as our authoritative panel of a healthcare attorney and healthcare consultant examines reimbursement standards for remote patient monitoring.
+The panel will also address the related compliance considerations providers should consider when delivering these services.

 Presented By